 Proven Sales Closing Questions

 When closing a sale, understanding the right questions to ask can make all the difference.
-As a sales professional, you want to ensure that you’re not just pitching your company’s product but instead working hard to understand the needs and concerns of potential customers.
-These questions help you understand the customer’s decision-making process and determine how to respond to possible sales objections.
+As a sales leader, you want to make sure your team isn’t just pitching your company’s product but instead working to understand the needs and concerns of potential customers.

 Assumptive Questions